-The general principles of Italian CIS legislation provide that asset management companies must exercise, in the interests of unitholders, the voting rights attached to the CIS portfolio securities.
-The stated general principle is not supported by specific rules imposing fund managers to attend meetings and exercise their shareholder franchise, or to disclose to investors voting practices.
-However the Commissione Nazionale per le Societa e la Borsa (the CONSOB) has welcomed the trade association guidelines developed for members of Assogestioni and has asked to be informed on an annual basis of investment companies voting policies.
+Regulation in the United States, Brazil and Portugal require CIS operators to establish proxy voting guidelines or policies, including criteria that they will follow to determine whether or not they will exercise voting rights in specific circumstances.
+The CIS regulations in these countries also require CIS to publicly disclose voting policies and actual practices in exercising voting rights, either through prospectus and/or annual report disclosure or through other public filings.
+16 In France, CIS operators are required to account for their exercise of voting rights in the annual reports of the CIS.
+In Italy, the Commissione Nazionale per le Societa e la Borsa (the CONSOB) has welcomed the trade association guidelines developed for members of Assogestioni and has asked to be informed on an annual basis of investment companies voting policies.
 In order to enforce corporate governance good practice, the CONSOB is considering setting rules for CIS operators that would:

-- make binding voting instructions given to appointees of asset management companies; - require CIS operators to give information to unit-holders on voting practices; and - allow the exercise of votes by proxy only in exceptional circumstances.
+- make binding voting instructions given to appointees of asset management companies - require CIS operators to give information to unitholders on voting practices and - allow the exercise of votes by proxy only in exceptional circumstances.